 - Public Education Outreach Specialist

 This program is for individuals who are interested in obtaining their REHS/RS credentials.
 Participants come from a variety of positions, including nurses, inspectors, engineers, environmental and planning consultants, business owners, quality improvement specialists, and laboratory employees.
 The program is also open to students of biology, microbiology or environmental sciences.
 Past participants come from around the United States, and they have worked at the state, federal and county agencies, as well as in the private sector.

 The online class will be delivered via the UW Oshkosh Desire to Learn (D2L) program.
 Each participant will be given a D2L login username and password.

 The program fee for the non-credit portion of the prep course is due no later than 10 days before the program.
 The fee includes instruction and study guide.
-After that date, call the Division of Lifelong Learning and Community Engagement to determine program availability.
+After that date, call the Division of Online and Continuing Education to determine program availability.
 Enrollment is limited.

 If we receives notice of cancellation 10 full business days before the start of the non-credit portion of the program, you will receive a full refund of fees minus a $35 processing charge.
 No refunds will be given for cancellations received less than 10 full business days before the program begins.
 No refunds will be given to no-shows.
 The Division of Online and Continuing Education reserves the right to cancel any program due to insufficient enrollment, as well as the right to limit enrollment due to demand.
 If you need special assistance and/or accommodations, please advise us at least 10 days prior to the first class meeting.
 All requests are kept confidential.
 UW Oshkosh is an Equal Opportunity/Affirmative Action Institution.